 PST: Pre-service training.
 It’s what I’ve been doing for the last month, and what I’ll be doing until April 1, 2015.
 PST lasts 10 weeks and involves learning language, rules, and regulations, HIV schtuff, etc. My two years of service don’t being until I’m done with PST.

 PCT: Peace Corps Trainee, that’s me!
 I’ll be a trainee until I’m done with PST and get sworn in on April 1st, then I’ll be an official volunteer (aka PCV)!

 Sepedi: The language I’m learning.
-Sepedi is spoken in Limpopo and Mpmalanga South Africa, which is most likely where I’ll be placed permanently.
+Sepedi is spoken in Limpopo and Mpumalanga South Africa, which is most likely where I’ll be placed permanently.

-Language Group: Not everyone in my cohort is learning Sepedi, some people are learning Siswati and some are learning IsiZulu.
-In fact, 22 people are learning Isizulu, 6 people are learning Siswati and 4 of us are learning Sepedi.
+Language Group: Not everyone in my cohort is learning Sepedi.
+In fact, 22 people are learning Isizulu, 6 people are learning Siswati, and 4 of us are learning Sepedi.
 Each language is broken up into language groups.
 Since only 4 people are learning Sepedi, we are one language group.
-My group consists of me, Colleen, Shelby and Bobbi.
+My group consists of me, Colleen, Shelby, and Bobbi.
 Each language group also has an LCF who is in charge of the group and teaches the lessons.
 The LCF in charge of Sepedi is Kgabo (pronounced Habo).
 We have language lessons for 2 hours each morning.
 Siswati is divided into two language groups with 3 people in each, and IsiZulu is divided into 6 (I think) language groups.

 LPI: Language Proficiency Interview.
 It’s a test each volunteer takes at the end of PST to see how well we know the language.
 If we score too low, we have to have a tutor at our permanent site.